JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/aws_eks/index.md

 # IAM Service Account

-Next, I am going to create **iam service account**.
+Next, I am going to create **IAM service account**.
 You can associate an IAM role with a Kubernetes service account.
 This service account can then provide AWS permissions to the containers in any pod that uses that service account.

 Reference: